shamsup/express-sass-middleware/README.md

   watch: true,                       // whether or not to recompile on changes,
                                      //  - defaults to false

-  precompile: true                   // should it be compiled on server start
+  precompile: true,                   // should it be compiled on server start
                                      // or deferred to the first request
                                      //  - defaults to false